teppei-mcbi/tn-robot/README.md

 ## Configs
 Under /config folder, .env file includes all the configuration for this app.
 You can specifiy:
-- table gird x,y values
+- table gird x,y values (table dimension 4x4 can be changed to any other values)
 - log config
 - read input mode (CMD/FILE)
 - max number of user input limit